Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

 A checksum format is specified by EIP-55, and extended by [RSKIP60](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP60.md), which specifies a means of including the chain ID in the checksum.
 The checksum on a text format address must be checked.
 Addresses with invalid checksums that are not all uppercase or all lowercase MUST be rejected with an error.
 Implementations may choose whether to accept non-checksummed addresses, but the authors recommend at least providing a warning to users in this situation.

-When encoding an address from binary to text, an EIP55/RSKIP60 checksum MUST be used - so the correct encoding of the above address for Ethereum is `0x314159265dD8dbb310642f98f50C066173C1259b`.
+When encoding an address from binary to text, an EIP55/RSKIP60 checksum MUST be used - so the correct encoding of the above address for Pulsechain is `0x314159265dD8dbb310642f98f50C066173C1259b`.

 **Ripple**